 At masters level you will enhance your ability to use the evidence base to justify the care provided to infants, children and young people requiring complex intensive and critical care interventions.
 You will also develop your theoretical understanding and abilities in acting as a leader, advocate and change agent within paediatric critical care and the NHS.This module can be studied as a standalone module at both levels, as an optional module towards some of our BSc (Hons) Professional Development pathways at degree level or as an optional module towards our MSc Advanced Professional Practice (Nursing and Midwifery Professions) programme and some other associated pathways at masters level - please contact the Professional Development Unit for further information.

-These modules are delivered by Bristol Royal Hospital for Children in partnership with Plymouth University.
+These modules are delivered by Bristol Royal Hospital for Children in partnership with University of Plymouth.